Find support as the workload gets heavier

-Achieve academic and personal success with these campus supports
+Achieve academic and personal success with these campus resources

-Many post-secondary students in Alberta report feeling anxious, stressed and overwhelmed, and the pressure of managing coursework, employment and extracurricular activities is high for many.
+Students begin the academic year full of vim and vigour, but as assignments pile up and exams are scheduled in quick succession, it can take a toll on health and well-being.
+Many university students in Alberta report feeling anxious, stressed and overwhelmed, and the pressure of managing coursework, employment and extracurricular activities can add up.

 One-stop support for all aspects of life